Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

 ### Grading Policy

-Class Attendance and Participation: 5%
+* Class Attendance and Participation: 5%
+  * Participation includes discussions in class, and on Slack
-  * If plan on attending class asynchronously by watching the recorded lectures, please let me know.
+  * *If you plan on attending class asynchronously by watching the recorded lectures, please let me know.*
-  * Participation includes discussions in class, and on Slack Homework assignments: 70%
+* Homework assignments: 70%
+  * Each of the 8 homework assignments are worth 10 points (for a total of 80 points), however your overall homework grade will be evaluated out of 70 points total.
-Final Project/ Final Exam: 25%
+* Final Project / Final Exam: 25%
+  * See the [CEWA 565 course project page](/overview/b-project.html) for grading rubric.

 ## Schedule